helidon-io/helidon/docs/mp/observability.md

 ## Usage

 The MicroProfile observability features use top-level endpoints (such as `/health` and `/metrics`) which you can customize if you wish.
-See the [configuration](#configuration) section below for more information.
+See the [configuration][configuration] section below for more information.

 Other observability features add endpoints under the `/observe` path